DTel-HQ/dtel/.github/CONTRIBUTING.md

 ### Commenting
 - All comments should be written in English.
 - Be sure to follow our [Code of Conduct].
-- Keep any discussion on-topic, or move it to another issue/platform.
+- Keep any discussion on-topic, or move it to another issue/platform. eg. our [testing server][invite-test]

 ## Pull requests